Sloedam: World War II

 During World War II, two battles were fought on and around the Sloedam.

 Battle of Zeeland

 In May 1940, the area was contested during the German invasion of the Low Countries in the Battle of Zeeland.
 A combined French-Dutch force under brigadier-general Marcel Deslaurens attempted to stop the German invasion, but was unsuccessful.
+On 17 May a successful combat crossing of the Sloedam was made by SS Regiment Deutschland.